-Each year during tax season, Mead Public Library offers widely used federal and state tax forms, instructions and publications to the public.
-They are available free of charge while supplies last in the library’s lobby.
+During tax season, Mead Public Library offers federal and state tax forms, instructions and publications to the public if/when they are available to the library by the IRS and the Wisconsin Department of Revenue.
+When they arrive, they are available free of charge while supplies last in the library’s lobby.

 After tax season ends in mid-April, the library offers only limited forms at the second floor Help Desk, and these may be photocopied.
 Adult Services staff members can assist in finding forms online as well.
 Printing charges apply.

 Library staff members may not provide any tax advice, including advice on what forms you may need to use.
 However, Mead Library has available numerous tax guides for reference use or checkout.